-All filtering conditions are now grouped into categories found in a movable panel.
+All filtering conditions are grouped into categories in a movable panel.
 You can expand all categories and use context search.
 You can also minimize the panel or move it to the other side of the screen.

 Inclusion and exclusion groups

 Condition groups are divided into inclusion groups (marked green) and exclusion groups (marked red).
-It is the same color coding you already know from campaign initial populations.

 Items matched by the inclusion groups will be included in the filter, while items matched by one or more exclusion groups will be excluded.